simo73/zencart_econt_shipping/README.md

 ﻿** This is the final version **
-ZenCart shipping module for ECOT
+ZenCart shipping module for ECONT